Tw1sm/SharpInjector/README.md

 # SharpInjector

+## D/Invoke Branch
+This is a slimmed down version of the SharpInjector project that utilizes [Reprobate](https://github.com/FuzzySecurity/Sharp-Suite/tree/master/Reprobate) from FuzzySec's SharpSuite to avoid P/Invoke calls to suspicious APIs (i.e. CreateRemoteThread).
+Also removed a bit of Reprobate code that Defender flagged on.

 ## Objectives
 * Utilize encrypted shellcode
 * Option to include the shellcode within the executable or download shellcode from URL